kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 The GCC11 zero-call-used-regs feateure didn't take misaligned offsets in to consideration.

 ### Added gadgets
 Adding code to each function also adds gadgets, an attacker wants to have unique gadgets but these are pretty much all the same.
-The amount of added gadgets are negligable.

 ### Other circumvention
 If you have a single pop edx gardget (or rdx) you can control edx, ecx, esi, edi, r8, r9, r10 and r11 by calling the main register with a decreasing offset.